HewlettPackard/hpegl-vmaas-terraform-resources/docs/data-sources/hpegl_vmaas_plan.md

 ### Required

 - **name** (String) Name of the Plan as it appears on GLC.
-If no Plan is found with this name, an error will be returned
+If no Plan is found with this name, an error will be returned.

 ### Optional